RobLytton/ECE484_Final_Project/README.md

 -----------------------------------------

-If we get the base working in time we will add a photoresitor camera and act as a background https://petapixel.com/2019/05/20/i-built-a-kilopixel-camera-that-uses-a-single-photoresistor-for-portraits/
+If we get the base working in time we will add a photoresitor camera and act as a background.
+The idea behind this one is that we would have a the scanned picture behind the spectrum analyzer showing both the analysis going on and the image behind it. https://petapixel.com/2019/05/20/i-built-a-kilopixel-camera-that-uses-a-single-photoresistor-for-portraits/

 This kind of idea where the synthesizer is on top on a picture: